Thank you for your interest in a Doctoral Degree at the Faculty of Economics and Social Sciences in Tübingen!

 The ombudsperson assists doctoral students in conflicts during their doctoral project.
 All concerns are treated confidentially and from a neutral perspective.

-Ombudsperson is the Dean, the Deputy Ombudsperson is the Vice Dean for Research.
+Ombudsperson is the Dean, the Deputy Ombudsperson is the Vice Dean for Research (see links in the Contact box).